NH Foods Ltd

 Performance

-The company does not disclose the number of market bans, and none were detected in the media screen for the reporting period.
+The company does not disclose information on product recalls or market bans, and no such issues were detected in media screens during the reporting period.

 1/2